8gradplus/msb_lecture/slides/database_architectures/slides.md

 What is slow and what is fast?

+A case study of a row-oriented database

+--

+<span style="color: green;"> Fast </span>

 - accessing data by the row number / row index is fast
   - direct access to memory location
   - e.g. given a data table returning row number 7
+- in-memory access of data

+--

+<span style="color: red;"> Slow </span>

-- accessing data by column values is slow
+- accessing data by column values can be slow (in row-oriented databases)
   - iterate through rows, read and compare
   - e.g. given a data table with a column _name_ returning the row where _name_ equals Henry

---

-<span style="color: red;">Alert</span>

-!!row index is not the same like an index of a data table!!
+- disk-based access of data

 --